frob/frob.github.com/content/posts/2014-05-06-creating-screen-reader-friendly-read-more--links.md

     - frontpage
 ---

-Over the course of my career I have worked on more than a fair share of higher-eduation sites.
+Over the course of my career I have worked on more than a fair share of higher-education sites.
 When dealing with a universities website there are many challenges.
 One of the biggest challenges is in dealing with the accessibility standards.
-I am writing about [WCAG] (http://www.w3.org/TR/WCAG20/).
-The WebCAG, or Web Content Accessibility Guidelines, is a detailed list for how accessibility should be done on the web.
+I am writing about [WCAG](http://www.w3.org/TR/WCAG20/).
+The WCAG, or Web Content Accessibility Guidelines, is a detailed list for how accessibility should be done on the web.

-I might write about the problems with WebCAG at some point, but this article is about strictly an incompatability between what the designer/UX people want and what the WebCAG says about "READ MORE" links.
-[Specifically WCAG 2.0 SC 2.4.4](http://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-refs.html). this states that any link needs to have context.
+I might write about the problems with WCAG at some point, but this article is about strictly an incompatibility between what the designer/UX people want and what the WCAG says about "READ MORE" links.
+[Specifically WCAG 2.0 SC 2.4.4](http://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-refs.html).
+This states that any link needs to have context.

 The issue with this is even though the standard says:

 <q>A Web page contains a collection of news articles.
 The main page lists the first few sentences of each article, followed by a "Read more" link.
 A screen reader command to read the current paragraph provides the context to interpret the purpose of the link.</q>

-This is incorect.
+This is incorrect.
 A screen reader will list all the links on a page.
-If two links have the same text bug go to different places it will get confused becaseu there could be 20 or more links that all go to different places but still say "Read More."
+If two links have the same text but go to different places it will get confused because there could be 20 or more links that all go to different places but still say "Read More."

-My sollution?
+My solution?
 Use css to hide the full title text (or better yet something more relevant, however, content editors usually cannot be bothered) for the read more link and use more css to show Read More in its place.

 ```scss
 .read-more {